SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/giuseppes-gents-hair.md

 ---
 name: "Giuseppes Gents Hair"
 preview: "Traditional Gents and Boys Barbers."
-description: "With over 34 years of hands-on experience and five successful years in business, Giuseppe's offers expert haircuts for all hair types in a friendly and professional atmosphere.
+description: "Haircuts for all hair types in a friendly and professional atmosphere ‍"

-‍"
 type: "beauty"